Haryana election result: Former Deputy CM Dushyant Chautala trails in Uchana Kalan

 Former Haryana Deputy Chief Minister Dushyant Chautala was trailing in the Uchana Kalan constituency as the votes were being counted in the Assembly elections, data from the Election Commission showed.

-As of 11.30 am, Chautala, a leader of the Jannayak Janta Party, was trailing by about 15,000 votes at the end of five rounds of counting, as per the data from the Election Commission.
-He was placed sixth at the time.
+As of 3 pm, Chautala, a leader of the Jannayak Janta Party, was trailing by about 38,464 votes at the end of 15 rounds of counting, as per the data from the Election Commission.
+He was placed fifth at the time.

-Congress candidate Brijendra Singh was leading the Bharatiya Janata Party’s Devender Chaterbhuj Attri by about 3,100 votes in the constituency.
+The Bharatiya Janata Party’s Devender Chaterbhuj Attri was leading Congress candidate Brijendra Singh by 221 votes in the constituency.

 In the 2019 Haryana polls, Chautala had won the Uchana Kalan seat by more than 47,000 votes, defeating BJP’s Prem Lata Singh.